 Where To Buy Shower Commodes ?

-Finding a shower commode chair is not really that difficult, but finding a retailer with a good range is little more tricky.
+Finding a shower commode chair is not really that difficult, but finding a retailer with a good range is a little more tricky.
 So I’ve done the work for you.
-And as some of the self-propelling shower commodes can be very expensive, I have included a whole network of places to look for refurbished “gently used” equipment, that you may not know exist.
+And as some self-propelling shower commodes can be very expensive, I have included a whole network of places to look for refurbished “gently used” equipment, that you may not know exist.

 You can buy shower commodes at Walmart, Amazon, Walgreens, Home Depot, and at specialist medical suppliers like Rehabmart.com and American Discount Home Medical Equipment.
 You can also buy a refurbished shower commode at medical equipment refurbishment outlets and state AT programs all across the US.